Grigor Dimitrov: 2015: Australian Open fourth round

 Dimitrov was unable to defend his semifinal at the Rome Masters in May.
 He was seeded 10th and beat in straight sets Jerzy Janowicz in the first round, but then lost in three sets to Fabio Fognini, in what was the third match between them within a month.
 Next, Dimitrov lost in straight sets to Jack Sock at the French Open in the first round despite being seeded tenth.
 Dimitrov exited the tournament early for a second year in a row.

-In June, Dimitrov failed to defend his title at the Queens grass-court event, losing in the second round to Gilles Müller.
+In June, Dimitrov failed to defend his title at the Queen's Club grass-court event, losing in the second round to Gilles Müller.
 Next, being seeded 11th, he played at the Wimbledon Championships and in the first two-round eliminated Federico Delbonis and Steve Johnson.
 Dimitrov lost in straight sets to Richard Gasquet in the third round, in what was his fifth defeat out of five matches against the Frenchman.
 Following that defeat, Dimitrov decided to part ways with coach Roger Rasheed.

 In July, he participated in the 2015 Davis Cup against Luxembourg, winning all his matches.
-In August, he started his US Open series campaign in Washington, reaching the third round.
+In August, he started his US Open Series campaign in Washington, reaching the third round.
 Then, he played at the Rogers Cup, losing to Jack Sock in the second round.
 At the Cincinnati Masters, Dimitrov was eliminated in the third round by the world No. 2, Andy Murray, having missed a match point in the third set.
 Dimitrov's weak performance continued at the US Open, where he lost in five sets to Mikhail Kukushkin in the second round.

-In September he hired Franco Davín as his coach.
+In September, he hired Franco Davín as his coach.
 Dimitrov reached the quarterfinals in Kuala Lumpur and then in the beginning of October had another first round exit in Tokyo.
 After these tournament Dimitrov dropped out of top 20.
 After an unsuccessful Asia swing, Dimitrov traveled to Sweden to participate in the Stockholm Open and reached the quarterfinals where he was defeated by Tomáš Berdych in straight sets.
 Following that tournament, he traveled to Basel for the Swiss Indoors where he lost to Rafael Nadal in three sets in the round of 16.
 His last tournament for the year was Paris, where Dimitrov managed to eliminate Marin Čilić, before losing to Ferrer.
 He did not qualify for the ATP World Tour Finals.